Waveswing takes final shape ahead of EMEC splash

 Waveswing’s novel PTO system uses a blend of established hydraulic engineering with cutting-edge electric vehicle technology

 The silo is held on station by means of a tension tether connected to a suitable anchor, the design of which is dependent upon seabed conditions.
-The relative motion between the two parts drives a power PTO.
+The relative motion between the two parts drives a PTO to produce power.

 The device being built for the upcoming open-water testing is a half-scale machine which will contain all the major subsystems, including a fully functioning PTO and control system and representative versions of other subsystems.